Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 The Christmas family lived in the same property in Brentford from 1841 to 1891 and was useful in pinning down who lived where in the censuses before the High Street was numbered.

-The National Trust surname profiling web site, which maps surname density by current postal districts, shows 'Christmas' in the eastern half of England and particularly in postal areas of Stevenage and Guildford.
+A surname profiling web site (see Web Links), which maps surname density by current postal districts, shows 'Christmas' in the eastern half of England and particularly in postal areas of Stevenage and Guildford.
 Brentford is in Twickenham postal district and 'Christmas' shows up as a little higher than normal density in this area

 William Christmas

-William Christmas was the father of a small family and exits the scene in the last quarter of 1837, leaving a will which describes him as a china man of New Brentford.
+William Christmas was the father of a small family and exits the scene in the last quarter of 1837, leaving a will which describes him as a china man of New Brentford with a wife Elizabeth and infant daughters Elizabeth and Sarah.
 As he died before the census there is no clue as to where he came from.

 The 1841 census shows William's widow, Elizabeth Christmas, aged 40 (so 40 to 44 in practice) carrying on the business as well as bringing up her two young daughters, Elizabeth aged 6, Sarah aged 4.
-Frances Crook, aged just 12, was a female servant: perhaps she helped with the girls or worked in the shop.
+Frances CROOK, aged just 12, was a female servant: perhaps she helped with the girls or worked in the shop.
 The census shows that the mother Elizabeth was not born in Middlesex, but her two daughters were.
-As her husband William Christmas is not recorded in the 1826 Brentford directory it seems likely he moved to Brentford after this date.

 In 1851 Elizabeth is described as a 'china and glass dealer' and the census reveals her birthplace as Richmond, Surrey: a couple of miles from Brentford on the south of the Thames.
 It also confirms her daughters were born in Brentford, so the family were settled here by around 1835.
 There is no servant living with the family, but the girls would have been old enough (at 15 and 14 according to the census) to help their mother.